Bell Park has been enhanced by Hutt City Council to create an appealing community space that can accommodate a growing and changing population.

 What's the latest?

 The redevelopment of Bell Park is now complete.
-Council officers held a reopening blessing Thursday August 8 to celebrate.
+A reopening blessing was held in August 2024 to celebrate.

 A Karakia and Whakatau was performed followed by a walk through of the redevelopment and shared kai and light refreshments afterward.